eslint/eslint/docs/developer-guide/architecture.md

 * `bin/eslint.js` - this is the file that actually gets executed with the command line utility.
 It's a dumb wrapper that does nothing more than bootstrap ESLint, passing the command line arguments to `cli`.
 This is intentionally small so as not to require heavy testing.
 * `lib/cli.js` - this is the heart of the ESLint CLI.
 It takes an array of arguments and then uses `eslint` to execute the commands.
 By keeping this as a separate utility, it allows others to effectively call ESLint from within another Node.js program as if it were done on the command line.
 The main call is `cli.execute()`.
 This is also the part that does all the file reading, directory traversing, input, and output.
 * `lib/eslint.js` - this is the core `eslint` object that does code verifying based on configuration options.
-This file does not file I/O and does not interact with the `console` at all.
+This file does no file I/O and does not interact with the `console` at all.
 For other Node.js programs that have JavaScript text to verify, they would be able to use this interface directly.

 ## The `cli` object